jarrarhaider1214/docs/pages/user-guide/tutorials/project/serverless-functions/lab-4.md

 # Deployment of Serverless Solution

-1. Login to Mega Mesh and click the green **+** icon to start the project creation wizard.
+1. Login to Ultramesh and click the green **+** icon to start the project creation wizard.

    ![1](imgs/1.jpg)